 Irish Celtic Crosses– 16 Important Celtic Cross sites in Ireland

-The Irish Celtic Cross (sometimes called a Gaelic cross) is known throughout the world as a symbol of Irish culture and Heritage.
+The Irish Celtic Cross (sometimes called a Gaelic cross) is known throughout the world as a symbol of Irish culture and Heritage and you will spot them all over when travelling Ireland.
 The history of Irish Celtic crosses stretches back through centuries and they have become a much sought-out feature on the Irish landscape.

 Everywhere you travel in both Ireland and Northern Ireland you will spot graveyards and cemeteries with many Irish celtic crosses.
 Whether you are catholic or protestant the Celtic Cross has a meaning that goes beyond simple sectarian divisions in Ireland.